Aday25/Aday25/README.md

       <h2>About Me <img width="40" height="40" alt="image" src="https://github.com/user-attachments/assets/4cde3537-90d5-444a-9806-fdb25e20b73a" />
 </h2>
       <p>
-        I'm Aday, a fullstack JavaScript developer in training based in Madrid, Spain 🇪🇸.<br>
+        I'm Aday, a fullstack JavaScript developer in training based in Madrid, Spain.<br>
         I'm currently immersed in an intensive Bootcamp, coding day and night 🌙✨.<br><br>
         I'm passionate about web development, clean code and building projects that are not only functional but also beautiful and meaningful.<br>
         I believe learning is a lifelong voyage, and I'm loving the sea of possibilities that tech offers! 🌊<br><br>